James Garretson: Life

-He was born in Wilmington, Delaware in 1828.
+James Edmund Garretson was born in Wilmington, Delaware, in 1828.
 He began studying dentistry during his early years and he first practiced in Woodbury, New Jersey.
 Dr. Garretson received his dental degree first in 1856.
-He then received his medical degree in 1859 from Philadelphia College of Dental Surgery which was a predecessor of Pennsylvania College of Dental Surgery.
+He then received his medical degree in 1859 from Philadelphia College of Dental Surgery (later Pennsylvania College of Dental Surgery).
 He then married Beulah, who was daughter of George Craft also in 1859.

-After obtaining his degree, he joined Dr. Hayes Agnew at the Philadelphia School of Anatomy.
+After obtaining his degree, he joined Dr. David Hayes Agnew at the Philadelphia School of Anatomy.
 It was from this experience, Dr. Garretson became interested in surgery.
 He served as the Dean of the Philadelphia College of Dental Surgery.
 He also wrote under the name John Darby.

 He was initially critical of J. Leon Williams histological theories on the development of teeth.

 He was buried in the Friends burial ground in Upper Darby.
 He died of enteritis in 1895 near Lansdowne, Philadelphia.

 Garretson was an opponent of vivisection.
 He served on the Executive Committee of the American Anti-Vivisection Society.